usa-npn/rnpn/cran-comments.md

 ## Other Notes

 This version is a response to a test failure that occurred when a remote resource went down.
-It became apparent that the package didn't gracefully fail in these cases.
-This release adds actual graceful failing mechanisms for end users and prevents the tests from outright failing when the resource is down.
+While the package does provide a helpful error message when the resource is not available, the particular test did not properly account for how a negative response from the server is handled, so this change merely fixes that unit test.

 Thanks!